 Lengthy but worth it, you can expect to enjoy magnificent views over the mountains of Poland’s south-western region as well as some interesting castles along the way — all with a simple entry fee paid at any one of three access points.

-While each tour might differ slightly, typically you can a minibus to take you on a route that explores some 25 medieval palaces and fortresses, called “Eagles Nests” because they were constructed atop the countryside’s limestone cliffs.
+While each tour might differ slightly, you will explore some 25 medieval palaces and fortresses, called “Eagles Nests” referring to their countryside’s limestone cliffs construction.

 37 – Go spelunking at Dragon’s Den